landoskape/syd/paper/paper.md

 \pagebreak

-# Why Syd?
-(State of the Field)
+# Why choose Syd?
 There are many powerful packages in the python ecosystem for interactive data-visualization.

 So, why use Syd?

 Syd is a minimalist package that helps turn any matplotlib plot into an interactive data visualization tool with a few lines of code and minimal cognitive load.
 It is not a general-purpose, sophisticated dashboard framework.
 Researchers who need more advanced functionality or want to learn a more unique plotting package should turn to other options.
 However, Syd offers the simplest and most straightforward tools for enabling fast-paced, on-the-fly exploratory data analysis.